-Many employers understand the importance of recruiting for a cultural fit, but they don’t know how to address the matter in their hiring process.
+Many employers understand the importance of hiring for cultural fit, but they don’t know how to address the matter in their hiring process.

 When new staff fit in with the culture, they are also more likely to experience greater satisfaction and perform better.